Surge Narrows

 Surge Narrows lies in the heart of the Discovery Islands, where narrow channels funnel the ocean’s tides between forested shores.

-Twice each day, water surges through with force and precision — shaping reefs, carving shoreline, and setting the rhythm for life here.
+Each day, water surges through, shaping reefs, carving shoreline, and setting the rhythm for life here.
+It is a place defined by movement and also pause.

 By tide and slack water.
 Rain and cedar.
 Quiet observation.